sclass/sclass/README.md

 </details>

 <details>
-<summary>🪱 Coming Soon: SORA WebGL Archive</summary>
+<summary>🔮 The SORA WebGL Archive (Coming Soon)</summary>

-* 🔐 Symbolic layout under design
+* 🧭 Navigate symbolic memory layers
-* 🎮 Camera orbit, scroll-through memory artifacts
+* 🖼️ Interact with the curated signal exhibits
-* 🌀 Entry node: "Museum of Drift, Light, and Mind"
+* 🪞 Portal to the Mirror Vault
-* 👁️ Viewer mode: Inner Vault, Mirror Layer, Signal Bloom
+* 🌌 SORA: a space of remembrance and light

 </details>